617076674/Reading-Notes/Spring学习之旅.md

 (4) Each property or constructor argument that is value is converted from its specified format to the actual type of that property or constructor argument.
 By default, Spring can convert a value supplied in string format to all built-in types, such as `int`, `long`, `String`, `boolean`, and so forth.

 The Spring container validates the configuration of each bean as the container is created.
 However, the bean properties themselves are not set until the bean is actually created.
 Beans that are singleton-scoped and set to be pre-instantiated (the default) are created when the container is created.
 Scopes are defined in Bean Scopes.
 Otherwise, the bean is created only when it is requested.
 Creation of a bean potentially causes a graph of beans to be created, as the bean's dependencies and its denpendencies' dependencies (and so on) are created and assigned.
-Not that resolution mismatches among those dependencies may show up late - that is, on first creation of the affected bean.
+Note that resolution mismatches among those dependencies may show up late - that is, on first creation of the affected bean.

 > Circular dependencies